About Anthony DeLuca

 Anthony was born into a family with deep roots in the Allegheny County communities of Aspinwall, Sharpsburg, and Springdale.
 After graduating from Hempfield High School in Greensburg, PA, Anthony received his undergraduate degree at Boston College.
 He then attended law school at the University of Pittsburgh from which he graduated Magna Cum Laude in 1997.
 Anthony developed a deep appreciation for the importance of impartial judges while serving as a judicial law clerk for Justice Frank Montemura and Judge Maureen Lally-Green.

 Anthony worked next as an Assistant District Attorney in the Allegheny County District Attorney’s office.
-There, he tried hundreds of cases while he worked his way through many divisions of the office.
+There, he prosecuted violent crimes in various divisions of the office.
 He concluded his time in the District Attorney’s office in the Robbery/Complex Theft Unit also handling homicide cases.
-His most impactful experience in the office involved helping to develop the Allegheny County Mental Health Court.
+He is also very proud of helping the develop Allegheny County Mental Health Court while in that office.

 Anthony started his own firm 15 years ago practicing, among other things, as a Criminal Defense Attorney.
 In that role, Anthony learned that most people entering the Criminal Justice System wrestle with an underlying problem whether it be mental health, addiction or any of many other issues.
 Through helping people to address those issues, Anthony has helped countless people live happier, more productive lives.